uclaacm/advanced-interview-prep20/README.md

 <p align="center"><img src="images/p92.PNG" width="50%" height="50%"></p>

-<p>First off, we notice that this problem could get messy with the edge cases as it involving partially reversing a list.
-So we attach a dummy node to the beginning of the list.
+<p>First off, we notice that this problem could get messy with the edge cases since it involves partially reversing a list.
+We attach a dummy node to the beginning of the list to avoid handling these special edge cases.
 Once we're done with that we iterate with a pointer 'prev' to the node just before the beginning of the sub-list we are going to reverse.
 We then set a pointer to point to the start of the list (i.e. the pointer 'start').
 The idea now would be to move the start of the sub-list forward by moving the node to the next of the start of the sub-list to be just after the node 'prev'.
 We thus accomplish reversing the linked list in a single pass and in O(N) time where N is the number of nodes in the list.
 This is best illustrated with the following figure.</p>

 <p align="center"><img src="images/p92ill.PNG"></p>